TsimpDim/BenfordGraph/README.md

 # Running the script

-This script uses Pytohn 3.6
+This script uses Python 3.6

 To call this script type: